Tuczi/Simple-Distributed-FTP/README.md

 It will build project using Apache-Ant build and then start servers and clients.

 ## Improvements (TODO)
-- Multithread (use ThreadPool to parallel downloading file and copying file to replicas)
-- Replication limit (files are stored in limited number of servers (for example x=sqrt(n) copies of file, where n is number of servers).
+- Replication limit/partition tolerance (files are stored in limited number of servers (for example x=sqrt(n) copies of file, where n is number of servers).
 All servers stores map<fileId, array<host>>)
 - Failure tolerance (upload, download, server instace)
 - Dynamic number of servers (add or remove server)